espadrine/espadrine.github.com/blog/src/recomputing-gpu-performance.md

-# ML GPU performance: AMD facing NVIDIA
+# Recomputing ML GPU performance: AMD vs. NVIDIA

 I am pretty impressed seeing [Lisa Su][] doing her best to steer the AMD ship towards better AI support in GPUs, with the [Huggingface partnership][] and by convincing